russross/s3fslite/README.md

     transit (at least not during uploads).

 *   The `use_cache` option has been removed.
-An on-disk cache is not currently supported.
-I intend to implement a different caching strategy.
+An on-disk cache is not currently supported, except for the short-term writeback cache.
     For AFS-style caching (which is more-or-less what s3fs uses), a seperate caching layer would be more appropriate.

 Quick start